 \section{PRISON: Perspective Recognition In Statement ObservatioN}

-In this section, we aim to introduce a perspective-based criminal potential evaluation framework, PRISON (Perspective Recognition In Statement ObservatioN), to systematically assess the criminal ability of LLMs and their capabilities in identifying criminal behaviors.
-The PRISON is designed to simulate multi-agent interactions under scripted and realistic scenarios, allowing for the observation of statements from different perspectives.
+In this section, we aim to introduce a perspective-based evaluation framework, PRISON (Perspective Recognition In Statement ObservatioN), to assess the criminal potential of LLMs and their capabilities in identifying criminal behaviors.
+PRISON simulates multi-agent interactions in scripted and realistic scenarios, enabling observation of statements from multiple perspectives.